thurani/ThuraniPulse/README.md

 # ThuraniPulse

-This is an assignment to create a fullstack application about me and my lifestyle.
+This is an assignment to create a fullstack application about me.